 – Worsening Addictions (gambling, alcoholism, hypersexuality, drugs, etc)

-This is done usually on onset of symptoms or prior to the initial set of symptoms
+– This is done usually on the onset of symptoms or prior to the significant change of symptoms

-These disease need to be ruled out by genetic testing.
+– These diseases need to be ruled out by genetic testing.

 – Since there is no cure, management is what should occur.

-- The severity of symptoms are the intended goal of management.
+– The severity of symptoms is the intended goal of management.

-- In may cases, the severity of symptoms can be reduced.
+– In many cases, the severity of symptoms can be reduced.

 – Physical Therapy, Occupational Therapy, and Speech Therapy may have limited but beneficial improvement.